riwiwa/muzi/README.md

 - grid maker (3x3-10x10)
 - multi artist scrobbling
 - ability to change artist image
-- AI powered suggestions/recommendation algorithm
+- optional AI powered suggestions/recommendation algorithm
 - webUI
 - ability to "sync" scrobbles (send from a device to the server)
 - live scrobbling to the server